The Worst Fast-Food Breakfasts, According to Dietitians

 Chick-fil-A's Hash Brown Scramble Burrito With Sausage

 "This is one burrito you may want to back away from," says Gregg, before explaining why she believes this is one of the unhealthiest fast food breakfast orders one can make.
 "Weighing in at 720 calories, 47 grams of fat, and 1,450 milligrams of sodium, you will be rethinking your idea of Chick-fil-A being the healthiest drive-through."

 Dunkin's Medium Caramel Swirl Frozen Coffee with Cream and a Glazed Jelly Stick

 "Bomb combo for a total of 1390 calories, 61 grams of fat of which more than half are saturated (in perspective, the American Heart Association recommends an upper limit of 11-13 grams of saturated fats per day).
-This meal's protein is very low at 12 grams, a bad ratio for the calories provided," Carli notes.
+This meal's protein is very low at 12 grams, a bad ratio for the calories provided," says Carli.
 "The fiber content sits at one gram total.
 Fiber is extremely important for gut health and can help to make us feel full aiding weight loss."

 "Eggs, bacon, ham, sausage, and American cheese.
 They used three different types of fatty meat," says Henry.
 "And yes, the caloric intakes are huge."

 "Believe it or not, the absolute number one thing I would never get for breakfast is a Starbucks specialty drink – their frappuccinos are especially high in sugar, with the Pistachio Coffee Frappuccino clocking in at over twice the daily recommended value!" explains Self.
 "These drinks are milkshakes dressed up in their breakfast outfits (AKA tricking you into thinking they're a breakfast coffee).
 It's common for busy folks to grab one of these on busy mornings, but you get a double blow to your blood sugar due to the high sugar content, and the impact of coffee on cortisol and blood sugar when consumed on an empty stomach."